lam-2014/flix/README.md

 - in `app/helpers/application_helper.rb`, since it can be useful for every views in the site
 - by editing the title tag in `app/views/layouts/application.html.erb`, i.e., `<title><%= full_title(yield(:title)) %></title>`

+5) Update the `routes.rb` file according to the table shown in the Exercise 4

+- in the `config` folder
+- update the links in the home accordingly
+- remove `index.html` from the public folder